AdobeDocs/analytics-platform.en/help/data-analysis-ai.md

 3. Select **[!UICONTROL Blank project]** in the banner at the top of the projects page to open a new blank project.

-4. Ensure that the selected data view for the panel is the same data view that was enabled for use with Data Insights Agent for Beta testing.
+4. Ensure that the selected data view for the panel is a data view that was enabled for use with Data Insights Agent, as described in [Manage access to Data Insights Agent in Customer Journey Analytics](#manage-access-to-data-insights-agent-in-customer-journey-analytics).

-   If you are unsure, contact the Beta Slack channel.

 5. Select the AI Assistant chat icon at the top-right area of the page.

    If you do not see the chat icon, contact your administrator so they can enable the following features in the Admin Conole:

-   * **[!UICONTROL AI Assistant: Product Knowledge]**
+   * Reporting Tools: **[!UICONTROL AI Assistant: Product Knowledge]**

-   * **[!UICONTROL AI Assistant: Data Analysis]**
+   * Data View Tools: **[!UICONTROL Data Insights Agent]**

-   For additional details, administrators can see [these instructions](https://experienceleague.adobe.com/en/docs/experience-platform/ai-assistant/access).
+   For additional details, see [Manage access to Data Insights Agent in Customer Journey Analytics](#manage-access-to-data-insights-agent-in-customer-journey-analytics).

    ![AI Assistant icon](/help/assets/ai-asst-icon.png)